Black Watch: 9th (Service) Battalion

-On 4 July 1915, the battalion received embarkation orders for France, the machine gun and transport sections led the way and departed Parkhouse Camp on 7 July sailing on the SS Mount Temple that night from Southampton to Le Havre.
-The bulk of the battalion left Parkhouse Camp early on 8 July sailing on the SS Invicta from Folkestone and arriving in Boulogne that same evening.
+On 4 July 1915, the battalion received embarkation orders for France.
+The machine gun and transport sections led the way and departed Parkhouse Camp on 7 July sailing on the SS Mount Temple that night from Southampton to Le Havre.
+The bulk of the battalion left Parkhouse early on 8 July, sailing on the SS Invicta from Folkestone and arriving in Boulogne that same evening.
 The 9th (Service) Battalion first entered the trenches on 2 August 1915 when it relieved 23rd/24th Battalions of the London Regiment in a section of the line East of Maroc and opposite the famous 'Double Crassier'.
 The battalion was in turn relieved on 9 August 1915 by 10th Battalion Scottish Rifles.
 To their credit, the battalion suffered no casualties during this first introduction to trench warfare.
-On 25 September 1915 the battalion went in to action at the Battle of Loos where it suffered severe losses in two days of hard fighting.
+On 25 September 1915. the battalion went in to action at the Battle of Loos where it suffered severe losses in two days of hard fighting.
 Of the 940 officers and men who went into action on 25 September, only 98 returned to their billets when the battalion was relieved by 21st Division on 26 September.
-The battalion lost a total of 701 men at Loos - 11 officers killed and 10 officers wounded with 360 other ranks killed or missing and 320 other ranks wounded.
+The battalion lost a total of 701 men at Loos: 11 officers killed and 10 wounded with 360 other ranks killed or missing and 320 wounded.

 The 9th (Service) Battalion spent the rest of the war in the trenches of the Western Front and took part in a number of key battles.